 Recovering from a drug or alcohol addiction can be a very difficult and taxing process.
 One of the most important parts of recovery is the reshaping of entire lifestyles.
 Reshaping lifestyles, while also learning live a life free of drugs and alcohol, can be overwhelming and cause stress and discomfort.
 However, keeping a positive attitude and engaging in fun and therapeutic activities, in addition to attending meetings and groups, can help make the process more comfortable.

 On the residential campus, there are many activities clients can engage in for a sense of excitement and thrill to help assist them in their recovery.
-Among these activities are swimming, playing volleyball and basketball, exercising, and going on trust outings.
+Among these activities are playing volleyball and basketball, exercising, and going on trust outings.
 Clients can also attend outside 12-Step meetings or invite family and friends to attend specific groups or attend visitation, which is held twice per week.

 A fun way for clients to exercise on campus is by playing basketball and volleyball.
 The residential campus offers a basketball hoop and volleyball court for clients to engage in friendly competitions with one another.

 Clients can also exercise using the weight area provided on campus.
 The weight area has weights clients can use for resistance training and a punching bag – great for letting off some steam!
 Exercise provides many benefits to those in recovery, such as reducing and relieving stress, naturally altering brain chemistry, and increasing self-confidence.
 By exercising, clients are able to find a healthy and natural way to relieve their stress while improving both thier physical and mental health.
 Also, regular exercise fosters improved sleep, greater energy, and enhanced feelings of well-being, all of which make life more enjoyable and recovery that much more possible and sustainable.